 Choose the Upload option if you only have data in worksheets, or you have PivotTables and Charts you want to see in Power BI.

 Using Upload from Publish to Power BI in Excel is a similar experience to using Upload > OneDrive for Business > Upload in Power BI, and then opening the file in Excel Online from Power BI in your browser.

 Export workbook data to Power BI

-When you choose the Export option, any supported data in tables and/or a data model are exported into a new dataset in Power BI.
+When you choose the Export option, any supported data in tables and/or a data model are exported into a new semantic model in Power BI.
 You can continue editing your workbook.
-When you save your changes, they synchronize with the dataset in Power BI, usually within about an hour.
+When you save your changes, they synchronize with the semantic model in Power BI, usually within about an hour.
 If you need more immediate updates, you can select Publish again from Excel to export your changes immediately.
 Any visualizations in reports and dashboards update too.

 Choose the Export option if you used the Get & Transform data or Power Pivot features to load data into a data model.